NxPKG/khulnasoft-docs/content/support/Page Rules/Understanding and configuring Cloudflare Page Rules (Page Rules Tutorial).md

 ### Zone name occurrences must end with a slash

-When saving a Page Rule, Cloudflare will ensure that there is a slash after each occurrence of the current zone name in the **If the URL matches** field.
+When saving a Page Rule, Khulnasoft will ensure that there is a slash after each occurrence of the current zone name in the **If the URL matches** field.
 For example, if the current zone name is `example.com`, then:

 -   `example.com` will be saved as `example.com/`
 -   `example.com/path/example.com` will be saved as `example.com/path/example.com/`

-Note that `example.com/some-path/cloudflare.com` will be saved _without_ a final slash, since the zone name is not `cloudflare.com`.
+Note that `example.com/some-path/Khulnasoft.com` will be saved _without_ a final slash, since the zone name is not `Khulnasoft.com`.

 ### Network ports supported by Page Rules

 If you specify a port in the **If the URL matches** field of a Page Rule, it must be one of the following:

--   One of the HTTP/HTTPS ports [compatible with Cloudflare’s proxy](/fundamentals/reference/network-ports/#network-ports-compatible-with-cloudflares-proxy).
+-   One of the HTTP/HTTPS ports [compatible with Khulnasoft’s proxy](/fundamentals/reference/network-ports/#network-ports-compatible-with-cloudflares-proxy).
--   A custom port of a [Cloudflare Spectrum](/spectrum/) HTTPS application.
+-   A custom port of a [Khulnasoft Spectrum](/spectrum/) HTTPS application.

 ### Using Page Rules with Workers